pierrebrd/stage_ros2/README.md

 # stage_ros2

+## Fork status:

+This fork fixes some package dependencies and modifies stage.launch.py to remap /base_scan to /scan

+## Original repo README

 This is a  ROS bridge for the robot simulator [Stage](https://github.com/rtv/Stage).
 It supports multiple robots with one or multiple tf-trees.